 3 Ways You’re Brushing Wrong

 Brushing your teeth twice a day is always recommended for keeping a healthy smile.
 But, bad brushing habits can leave plaque behind, cause receding gum lines, and damage tooth enamel.
 That means your daily brushing routine could be going to waste!
-Here are the top three mistakes we think you may be making when you brush your teeth:
+Here are the top three mistakes you may be making when you brush your teeth:

 Bad Brushing Habits to Break